You know the phrase, "One man's trash is another man's treasure"? That's how I feel about to-do lists.

 This app's latest product is OmniFocus 2.
 On its home screen, you'll find a forecast summary of your upcoming to-do's, as well as color-coded badges that show you what needs attention at-a-glance.
 Whenever you think of a new to-do list item or task, you can quickly enter them into your "Inbox," during or after which you can apply this item to a specific folder, list, or context.

 While most people would prefer something a little simpler, this is a great option for power users that are cool with a bit of a learning curve.

 Image Credit: OmniGroup

-If you miss deadlines or fail to cross things off, then you'll take hits to your health and your character will lose progress.
-You can categorize your achievements into folders like "Career & Finances," "Fitness & Health," "Friends & Family," and so on.
+If you miss deadlines or fail to cross things off, you'll take hits to your health and your character will lose progress.
+You can categorize your achievements into folders like "School & Work," "Health & Fitness," and more.